JakeJohnson5252/bmw/README.md

 This project utilizes a bridge network for the containers to communicate.
 This is done by using service names (app and db).
 They are locally available on different ports: app - 3000 and db - 5432.

----
 # CSC468 - Project Deliverable 3 - Final Documentation
----

 This guide explains how to run and deploy this application on a CloudLab vm using Docker and Docker-Compose.
----

 ## Project Overview
----

 This project consists of two services: app and db.

----
+app represents the Next.js application (runs on port 3000) db represents the PostgreSQL databse (runs on port 5432)

+These services communicate over a Docker network using service names (see above under Networking).

 ## How to Deploy Using CloudLab